Flossie the Flapper revisited

 It’s a terrible bump – to masculine imagination.”
 The Flapper – (The psychology of knees), June 1922.

-She was the first painting to be displayed in my home.
+She was the first painting displayed in my home.
 Most of my other art work remains in dark corners of my art room or in sketchbooks.

-Portraits and faces remain the subjects I truly enjoy painting, but our furry friends come a close second, and I have a backlog of commissions waiting to be completed.
+Portraits and faces continue to be the subjects I truly enjoy painting.
+Furry friends come a close second.

-In the end, it doesn't matter what endeavour is undertaken, whether it is knitting, music, cooking, sculpting, photography, etc. as long as it fills a need or a void in our lives.
+In the end, it doesn't matter whether one enjoys knitting, music, cooking, sculpting, photography, etc. as long as we continue to learn and to challenge ourselves in some way.

 What is your creative endeavour?